We value your privacy & take necessary steps to protect your information.

 “Section 2(d): “Arbitral tribunal” means a sole arbitrator or a panel of arbitrators and, in the case of an arbitration conducted under the rules of an institution providing for appointment of an emergency arbitrator, includes such emergency arbitrator.”

 Notwithstanding the fact that the term “Emergency Arbitration” is omitted from the amended Arbitration and Conciliation (Amendment) Act, a new move has emerged by way of which, arbitration institutions are trying to absorb the term “Emergency Arbitration” in their rules and are making simultaneous procedures thereof.
 Although, the Indian arbitral institutions statutorily are not cogent enough (in realm of an expressly omitted provision), yet they have framed rules which are by large synonymous to the leading international arbitration institutional rules.
+Even the Supreme Court has noted in the case of Amazon (supra) that after a party has participated in an Emergency Award proceeding having agreed to institutional rules, the party is bound by the award and it does not lie in the mouth of a party to ignore an Emergency Arbitrator’s award to state nullity.
 Some notable institutions with their respective regulations are: